bast/data-visualization/slides.md

 ### Reusable

-.quote["I wish I could reuse this visualization pipeline for my new data!"]
+.quote["I wish I could reuse this for my new data!"]

 ---